What is Dry Eye Syndrome?

-Dry eyes are a problem which affect up to 30% of the population and is characterised by insufficient tears.
+Dry Eye Syndrome is a problem affecting approximately 30% of the population and is characterised by insufficient tears.
 Dry eye can afflict anyone of any age, but is more common as we age and produce a smaller volume of tears.
 Menopause and excessive computer use can also cause symptoms to surface earlier.

 David offers the latest research based treatments for dry eye including IPL (Intense Pulse Light) therapy and BlephEx treatment.